-Our business, operations, and Tecogen face many risks.
-In additional to the other information in this Form 10-K, the following factors and the information contained under the heading "Cautionary Note Concerning Forward-Looking Statements" should be considered in evaluating Tecogen and its business.
+Our business operations, financial condition, results of operations and stock price may be affected by a number of factors.
+In additional to the other information in this Form 10-K, the following factors and the information contained under the heading "Cautionary Note Concerning Forward-Looking Statements" should be considered in evaluating our company and our business.
 The risks described below may not be the only risks we face.
 Additional risks that we do not yet know of, or that we currently think are immaterial, may also impair our business operations or financial results.
-If any of the events or circumstances described in the following risks occur, our business, financial condition or results of operations could suffer and the trading price of our common stock could decline.
+If any of the events or circumstances described in the following risks occur, our business, financial condition and results of operations could suffer and the trading price of our common stock could decline.